 Other than the Family Court orders, if you suffer serious abuse, particularly physical abuse, you could report the abuse to law enforcement and the other person could be charged with a crime.
 In that case, there is an entirely different process but if the person is charged and a criminal case is filed, the court should automatically issue a Criminal Court Protective Order that is separate from the Family Court orders.
 These procedures can be, and quite often are, started and tracked simultaneously.

+We hope this has helped in understanding divorce restraining orders and proving your spouse is a danger.
 You can speak to us if you believe you are the subject of domestic violence abuse.
 JWB Family Law has years of experience in San Diego County with divorce restraining orders and abuse cases.
 All communications we have once we develop a lawyer-client relationship are completely confidential.

 Call us at 619.234.6123, or contact us via email if you would like to have an initial conversation about how we can help with your particular case.